Kodocha: Other characters

 As famous male actor and is Sana's pretend-father in the Late Night Murder Mystery Theatre, and later revealed to be her biological father.
-Not long after they started working together, reporters started believing that they were actually father and daughter (they did not know they actually were yet) and Sana breezily declared that they were lovers.
+Not long after they started working together, reporters started believing that they were actually father and daughter (they did not know they actually were yet) and Sana breezily declared that they were lovers which they later become.
 Takeshi is quite chilled usually.
 He is funny, and he shares a lot in common with Sana.
 He speaks slowly and can be very comforting.
 He enjoys surprising people in the wackiest ways possible; in the series he suffered from a chronic illness which is the reason why he doesn't get very large roles when it comes to his career.
+His illness catches up with him leading to his death in the anime.